pforret/blog.splashing/_topic/country/southsudan.md

 ---
 # South Sudan

-South Sudan (, officially known as the Republic of South Sudan, is a landlocked country on the crossroads of Northeast and Central Africa.
+South Sudan, officially the Republic of South Sudan, is a landlocked country in East Africa.
 It is bordered by Ethiopia, Sudan, Central African Republic, Democratic Republic of the Congo,  Uganda and Kenya.
-Its population was estimated as 12,778,250 in 2019.
+Its population was estimated as  10,913,164 in 2022.
 Juba is the capital and largest city.
-The nation is sometimes informally referred to as the Nilotic Republic .It gained independence from Sudan in 2011, making it the most recent sovereign state or country with widespread recognition as of 2022.

 ## Unsplash photos